DeepakBookdown/stat220_bookdown/_book/class_activity_17.md

 ## Group Activity 2

-1. Go to the [the numbers webpage](https://www.scrapethissite.com/pages/forms/) and extract the table on the front page.
+1. Go to the [scrapethissite](https://www.scrapethissite.com/pages/forms/) and extract the table on the front page.

 <!--
 <details>